TritonDataCenter/rfd/rfd/0158/README.md

 of this AIP while they have it.
-The user can assign (the 'A' in AIP) it to a specific fabric-attached instance, as well as modify its assignment with the expectation of in no-less-than-<TIME> until the new instance receives the traffic.
+The user can assign (the 'A' in AIP) it to a specific fabric-attached instance, as well as modify its assignment with the expectation of in no-less-than a certain time (e.g. 120 seconds) until the new instance receives the traffic.
 The instance in question should have its default route point to a same-fabric IP whose underlay address resolves to a `vxlnat(7D)` zone.
 If `vxlnat(7D)` is functioning as a NAT already for the fabric network of the instance, this will not require additional update to the instance or its fabric network.

 If a `vxlnat(7D)` zone fails, merely adjusting the underlay address for VXLAN traffic will shuffle an AIP to be handled by another one.
 For AIPs, this